 There are few things more rewarding for an immigration lawyer than helping unite or create a new family.
-At Margaret W. Wong & Associates, LLC our experienced lawyers and staff will carefully answer your questions and help you through your USA family immigration matters.
+Our experienced lawyers and staff will carefully answer your questions and help you through your USA family immigration matters.

 Types of USA Family Immigration

 K-1 fiancé visas allow you to stay in the United States for 90 days to marry your fiancé and apply for permanent residency (a.k.a. a “Green Card”).
 K-2 visas are available for children of people who get K1 visas.

 A K-3 visa holder has concluded a valid marriage with a citizen of the United States; has a relative petition (Form I-130) filed by the U.S. citizen spouse for the person; seeks to enter the United States to await the approval of the petition and subsequent lawful permanent resident status, and, has an approved Form I-129F.
 A K-4 visa holder, is a person under 21 years of age and is the unmarried child of an alien eligible to be a K-3.